 Since offline systems like FlexXray run at a slower rate with varying power supply, they can find even tinier foreign materials — down to 0.8 mm and smaller.
 At FlexXray, we use a custom-built system that leverages medical-grade technology that inline flat panel detectors can’t compete with.
 As technology continues to advance, so will innovations in food inspection — and so will the level of food safety enjoyed by consumers and manufacturers alike.

 This is the simplest method for keeping unwanted materials out of your inventory.
-Magnetic separators can gather ferrous objects, which are objects that contain iron, and some stainless steal.
+Magnetic separators can gather ferrous objects, which are objects that contain iron, and some stainless steel.

 Metal detectors locate metal contaminants in food as it passes through the manufacturing line.
 There are several brands of metal detectors which can be used in different types of food manufacturing environments.